0330 133 1111

 This case explains why surveyors check properties for good underfloor ventilation of suspended timber ground floors in structural surveys, building surveys or home buyers reports.
 Surveyors found suspected dry rot and beetle infestations due to a failure to provide simple underfloor ventilation, a damp chimney and substandard floor.
 The Beetles are encouraged by the poor underfloor ventilation as they like damp timber that is encouraged by high humidity.
 The dry rot likes areas with poor ventilation as it prefers to grow in still conditions.
 Most dry rot decay is however triggered by a large increase in moisture levels such as a broken rainwater pipe or flood.
 The surveyors also found black mould in the living accommodation caused by high moisture levels and lack of heating and by lack of heating and ventilation.

-Damp and timber survey by Derby RICS surveyors.
+Damp and timber survey by Leicester RICS surveyors.

 Building Survey Leicester is owned by Steve Butler - RICS Chartered Surveyor, a member of the RICS Building Survey Valuation and Residential Property divisions.